anish-lakkapragada/Hand-Classification-For-Autism-Diagnosis/README.md

 <h2> Evaluation Method </h2>

-All our results are the average of a 100 K-fold (<em>k </em>  = 5) cross validation evaluations on 100 different arrangements of the data (essentially training and evaluation on 500 different datasets).
-We track the accuracy, precision, recall, and F1 score.
+All our results are the average of a 100 K-fold (<em>k</em> = 5) cross validation evaluations on 100 different arrangements of the data (essentially training and evaluation on 500 different datasets).
+We track the training and testing precision, recall, and F1 score.

 <h2> Results </h2>